jillesvangurp/kotlin-vega-dsl/README.md

 # JsonDsl

 This project implements a Kotlin DSL for vega and vega-lite that can be used with vega-embed to render vega charts in a kotlin-js browser application.

 The main challenge is that vega-embed expects to be called with a complex javascript object based on it's JSON DSL.
 Constructing such objects from kotlin requires a bit of convenience.

-This library uses my json-dsl library to doing that easier.
+This library uses my [json-dsl](https://github.com/jillesvangurp/json-dsl) library which is designed exactly for this problem.
+It uses a kotlin delegates to manipulate a `Map`.
+So the included vega dsl provides a limited amount of support for vega via model classes.
+But since you can just work around whatever is missing by manipulating the underlying `Map` it supports pretty much everything vega has to offer.
+And a lot of what `json-dsl` does makes using bridging bog standard Kotlin types with JSON really easy.

+Check the examples below for how this works.

 ## Gradle